mmallek/puppy/visited_dogs.md

 -------
 ![Captain](Captain.jpg)

+> Wonderful young boxer mix is looking for an active family to call his own.
+> Captain is great with other dogs, and cats are okay too.
+He has some basic
+> obedience and will gladly give you his paw, if you will only give him some
+> well deserved attention.
+If you would like to meet Captain, please submit an
+> application on our website:  thesimonfoundation.org

 Boxer/shepherd male.
 Tall and gangly with big paws and big head but skinny torso.
 Very sweet, a bit rambunctious at first but calmed down pretty well.
 Pays attention very nicely when you have a toy or his attention.
 High energy and very interested in smells but not too hard to get his attention.
 Good sit and down commands.

 Played nicely with Miura, but pretty intensely.
 It was/would have been hard to distract him from play.